 Building your website on either CMS will cost the same in terms of the domain name and hosting.
 Both CMS platforms are free to download.
 In some cases, users will want to extend the native feature sets with extra Drupal modules and designs, including some that you have to pay to buy.

 Ultimately, you don’t have to buy any add-ons if you don’t have the budget.
 Additional costs arise if you have to pay for a technician.
 As mentioned, WordPress developers are more affordable than Drupal developers.

 Winner Costs: WordPress

-Unless you are a developer, WordPress is going to work out cheaper, even with the average costs for add ons being higher.
-WordPress offers more “out-of-the-box” solutions, and it’s developers are more affordable.
+Unless you are a developer, WordPress is going to work out cheaper, even with the average costs for add-ons being higher.
+WordPress offers more “out-of-the-box” solutions, and its developers are more affordable.

-WordPress has a much larger base of starter themes, which give you a visual and functional outline of a website without having to hire someone.
+The WordPress community has developed a much larger base of starter themes, which give you a visual and functional outline of a website without having to hire someone.
 If you’re tech-savvy and willing to learn, you can do a lot of things by yourself.
 Maintaining a Drupal website can be challenging.
 You’re more likely to employ a developer for your website’s lifespan.
 If you don’t need a highly complex website, WordPress is the most cost-effective solution.

-Are WordPress and Drupal Secure?
+Are WordPress and Drupal secure?